 The defined benefit scheme was closed to new members on 13 August 2004 and replaced with a defined contribution scheme on this date.
 The assets and liabilities of the scheme are held separately from those of the company, in an independently administered fund.

-After the end of the year following consultation with active members the decision was been made to end future accrual to the defined benefit scheme from the 1st August 2020.
+Future accrual to the defined benefit scheme was ended on the 1st August 2020.
 Active members of the defined benefit scheme were given the option of joining the defined contribution scheme as 'preferred deferred' member.